jamielob/encode-boilerplate/packages/tab-history/README.md

 ##Setup

+No setup is required.
+As soon as you add the package, the history state of each tab will be remembered.

 ##Back button

-To use a button as a back button simply add the `tab-history-back` attribute.
+To use a link as a back button simply add the `tab-history-back` attribute.

 For example: